The One Wedding DIY Project You Can’t Do Without (And the style blogs won’t tell you about)

 It’s surreal to type that sentence.

-We’re on our honeymoon as I write this, and we’ve had several moments together in the last two weeks when we look at the other and think, “what did we just do?”
+We’re on our honeymoon as I write this, and we’ve had several moments together in the last two weeks when we look at each other and think, “what did we just do?”
 The reality of our marriage seems so much bigger than us, and, like all Sacraments, I doubt we’ll ever truly understand the enormity of what happened on July 26th.

 But this isn’t a post about wedded bliss.
 This is a post about how we spent the months and weeks leading up to the wedding.
 Basically, this is about how we survived “wedding crunch time.”